Meet Murciélago, my 2005 Honda Element 4WD EX

 Murciélago, The Adventure Bat

-After a few days of driving my Element, I decided on the name Murciélago, Spanish for bat, since the vehicle black, stealthy, and enjoys hanging out (parked) as well as flying (down the road).
+After a few days of driving my Element, I decided on the name Murciélago, Spanish for bat, since the vehicle is black, stealthy, and enjoys hanging out (parked) as well as flying (down the road).
 With 170,000 + miles at purchase and corny (but well-made) paw-print seat covers, my appreciation is deep for Murcié’s longevity.

 Onward and Into the Elements